Nebo15/onedayofmine.web/www/api_doc/examples.markdown

 <a name='News'></a>
 #### GetNewNews ####
 <a name="3292f47a05d97e9f9f13470ea62f442c"></a>
 Get list of news that was created after specified news.
+SQL logic representation: SELECT ...
+FROM ...
+WHERE id > $last ORDER BY DESC LIMIT 100

 `POST social/news`